 The same can happen with a bullet journal!

 The key to success with bullet journaling is to keep at it!
-And the best thing is that this type of journaling generally requires less time commitment than other types because of the rapid logging.
+And the best thing is that this type of journaling generally requires less time commitment than other types because of the rapid logging technique.

-Take your time to set up your main pages then make a habit or ritual of giving at least 5 minutes to it every day.
+Take your time to set up your main pages then make a habit or ritual of using your Bujo.
+A great place to start is by giving at least 5 minutes to journal every day.

-Keep your journal in a central place in your house where you will not forget it.
-This will prevent you from procrastinating which can eventually lead to you stopping bujoing entirely.
+Keep your journal in a central place in your home where you will not forget it.
+This will prevent you from procrastinating, which can eventually lead to you stopping bujoing entirely.

-In the first few weeks set a reminder on your phone to remind yourself to journal every day.
+In the first few weeks, it can be a great idea to set an alarm on your phone to remind yourself to journal every day.

 Bullet Journal Hack: Find a time of day for your bullet journal ritual.
-It can be any time that works for you, just sit and fill in your bullet journal daily.
+It can be any time of day that works best for you.
+Be sure to sit and fill in your bullet journal daily at this time.

-Although a bullet journal is a flexible all-in-one organizer tool it doesn’t hurt to think about what set up roughly you want to have.
+Although a bullet journal is a flexible all-in-one organizing tool it doesn’t hurt to think about what setup you roughly want it to have.

 Once you start writing in your journal you can’t go back to add more pages (one of the best Happy Planner hacks, right?).

-So, the best option is to make a lot of the crucial decisions prior to anything else.
+So, the best option is to make a lot of crucial decisions prior to adding anything to your journal.

 A few things to decide are: